pixelgradelt/roadmap/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Builds the app and deploys the build folder to https://pixelgradelt.github.io/roadmap

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**